protontypes/open-sustainable-technology/README.md

 - [MoorDyn](https://github.com/FloatingArrayDesign/MoorDyn) - A lumped-mass mooring line model intended for coupling with floating structure codes.

 ### Hydro Energy

+> **What?** A method for producing electricity using generators powered by turbines that convert the potential energy of falling or rapidly flowing water into mechanical energy.

+> **How?** These tools help simulate and model waves, their interactions, and hydrodynamic forces; forecast energy production; facilitate data collection and visualization; and perform quality control of hydrological systems.

 - [WecOptTool](https://github.com/sandialabs/WecOptTool) - Allows users to perform wave energy converter device design optimization studies with constrained optimal control.
 - [CACTUS](https://github.com/sandialabs/CACTUS) - A turbine performance simulation code, based on a free wake vortex method, to study wind turbines and marine hydrokinetic devices.
 - [hydro-power-database](https://github.com/energy-modelling-toolkit/hydro-power-database) - Collects basic information on all the European hydro-power plants.